Inclusive lists of Australasian feature films

 Night We Called It a Day, The (Paul Goldman, 2003) wr.
 Peter Clifton, Michael Thomas, prod.
 Peter Clifton, Nik Powell, Emile Sherman; Joel Edgerton, Rose Byrne, Dennis Hopper, Melanie Griffith, Portia de Rossi; Frank Sinatra's season in Australia

 Nightingale, The (Jennifer Kent, 2018) wr.
 Jennifer Kent, prod.
-Kristina Ceyton, Bruna Papandrea, Steve Hutensky; Aislng Franciosi, Sam Claflin, Baykali Ganambarr, Damon Herriman, Harry Greenwood; drama set Tasmania 1829; world premiere Venice 6Sep18; released 13Oct18
+Kristina Ceyton, Bruna Papandrea, Steve Hutensky; Aisling Franciosi, Sam Claflin, Baykali Ganambarr, Damon Herriman, Harry Greenwood; drama set Tasmania 1829; world premiere Venice 6Sep18; released 13Oct18

 Nim's Island (Jennifer Flackett, Mark Levin, 2008) adventure fantasy

 Nim's Island 2 (Brendan Maher, 2013) aka Return to Nim's Island; adventure fantasy; Aust release 28 March

 No. 2 (Toa Fraser, 2006) wr.
 Toa Fraser, prod.
 Tim White, Lydia Livingstone Philippa Campbell, Colonial Encounters & Southern Light Films, finance New Zealand Film Commission, Working Title Films, Miramax Films, NZ On Air, TVNZ; Ruby Dee (Nanna Maria) Tuva Novotny (Danish Maria); inspired by a dream of her childhood back in Fiji, Nanna Maria demands that her grandchildren put on a big feast at which she will name her successor